helpscout/brigade/README.md

 In the above example, you will note that two React components are mounted.
 Both components watch for changes to the model.
 The `Form` component recieves the person model cast as JSON as its prop.
-The `Header` component receives the `title` string as its prop, which is return value of the `selector` it is provided.
+The `Header` component receives the `title` string as its prop, which is the return value of the `selector` it is provided.

 You will also notice that the form component receives two actions as props